r3sMetz/cwo/wp-content/plugins/newsletter/readme.txt

 * PHP API and REST API for coders and integrations
 * SMTP-Ready
 * Customizable Themes
+* All messages are **fully translatable** from administration panels (no .po/.mo file to edit)
+* **Status panel** to check your blog mailing capability and configuration
+* **Compatible with every SMTP plugin**: Postman, WP Mail SMTP, Easy WP SMTP, Easy SMTP Mail, WP Mail Bank, ...
+* **Subscribers import** from file
 * Newsletter with Html and Text message versions

-* All messages are **fully translatable** from Admin Panel (no .po/.mo)
-* Diagnostics Panel to check your blog mailing capability
-* **Compatible with Postman, WP Mail SMTP, Easy WP SMTP, Easy SMTP Mail, WP Mail Bank**
+= GDPR =

+The Newsletter Plugin provides all the technical tools needed to achieve GDPR compliancy and we're continuously working to improve them and to give support even for specific use cases.

+The plugin does not collect users' own subscribers data, nor it has any access to those data: hence, we are not a data processor, so a data processing agreement is not needed.

+Anyway if you configure the plugin to use external services (usually an external mail delivery service) you should check with that service if some sort of agreement is required.

 = Integration with WordPress registration =